-8-year-old Midlothian boy gets helicopter ride to cancer treatment
+Midlothian boy gets helicopter ride to cancer treatment

 "Stage four Ewing's Sarcoma, which is very rare," said Rodger Wyatt, Beckett's father.
 "There's only about 1,000 kids that have it at one time, and stage four, from our understanding, is that there are only 10 to 12 kids in the world who have that."

 Beckett continues to get treatments at VCU Medical Center as doctors work to find a drug that can slow down his cancer, according to his father.
-If the young boy's battle was not difficult enough, Beckett's mother Kimmy said he despises the drive from their Midlothian home to VCU Medical Center, a nearly 30-minute trip.

-"Nobody wants to go in [for treatment]; nobody wants to have to," she said.
+If the young boy's battle was not difficult enough, Beckett's mother Kimmy said he despises the drive from their Midlothian home to VCU Medical Center, a nearly 30-minute trip."Nobody wants to go in [for treatment]; nobody wants to have to," she said.
 "This is a way of making it a lot more fun, and making it not so bad."

-Local helicopter pilot Rick Baldwin heard that Beckett hated the drive to treatment, so with the help of neighbors and friends, a group organized a free helicopter ride for Beckett.
+Local helicopter pilot Whit Baldwin heard that Beckett hated the drive to treatment, so with the help of neighbors and friends, a group organized a free helicopter ride for Beckett.
 It was Beckett's first helicopter ride, and a smile rarely left his face before, during, or immediately after the trip.

 "My mom could buy a helicopter, that would be great!"
-Beckett said with a grin after landing on the helipad at VCU Medical Center.

-"He would be happy if he came out here and somebody else got the helicopter ride.
+Beckett said with a grin after landing on the helipad at VCU Medical Center."He would be happy if he came out here and somebody else got the helicopter ride.
 That's what a cool kid he is," Rodger Wyatt said.
 "The chances for firsts, keep going down.
 The chances for lasts, keep going up.
 Anytime there is a chance for a first, I'll take it any day of the week."

 Beckett's family said they are "overwhelmed" by the outpouring of support they have received since their son's diagnosis.